Seagate/cortx/doc/Cortx on VA.rst

 ==========================
 Cortx on Virtual Appliance
 ==========================
-A Virtual Appliance (VA) is a virtual machine image file consisting of a pre-configured operating system (OS) environment and a single application.
+Virtual Appliance (VA) is a virtual machine image file that consists of pre-installed and pre-configured operating system environment, and a single application.

 This document provides information on the procedure that must be followed to install Cortx (all components included) on a VA.